How can I age healthily?

 - stem cell depletion

-- impaired intercellular communication
+- altered intercellular communication

-- chronic inflamation
+- chronic inflammation

-- alteration in the composition and/or functions of the microorganisms that inhabit our tissues (dysbiosis)
+- Alteration in the composition and/or functions of the microorganisms that inhabit our tissues (dysbiosis)

 What are telomeres?